heritage-of-rajasthan-essay

 It would be pertinent to mention here the family disputes concerning ownership & division of Havelis in Jaipur & Rajasthan.
 The same has been discussed in detail in this post The old heritage Haveli in Jaipur.

-Read The old heritage Haveli in Jaipur.
+Read the Old Heritage Haveli in Jaipur.

 heritage-conservation-india-jaipur